mohiva/play-silhouette/site/index.md

 [![Build Status](https://travis-ci.org/mohiva/play-silhouette.png)](https://travis-ci.org/mohiva/play-silhouette) [![Coverage Status](https://coveralls.io/repos/mohiva/play-silhouette/badge.png)](https://coveralls.io/r/mohiva/play-silhouette)

 **Silhouette** is an authentication library for Play Framework applications that supports several authentication methods, including OAuth1, OAuth2, OpenID, Credentials or custom authentication schemes.
-It is a fork of [SecureSocial](http://securesocial.ws/), the widely known authentication module for Play Framework applications, with the intention to built a more customizable, non-blocking and well tested implementation.

 It can be integrated as is, or used as a building block and customized to meet specific application requirements, thanks to its loosely coupled design.